by Freddy Tran Nager, Founder of Atomic Tango + Diehard Newspaper Reader…

 Other examples of companies that have avoided “Marketing Myopia” include Disney and Nike, who long ago redefined themselves beyond their original products.

-Of course, there are dangers to redefining yourself too broadly.
-Starbucks redefined itself as a lifestyle brand in 1999, and after some successful experiments in the music business, it strayed into movies and launched a couple of box office flops: “Akeelah and the Bee” and “Arctic Tale.”
+Of course, redefining yourself too broadly also has hazards.
+In 1999, Starbucks redefined itself as a lifestyle brand after some successful experiments in music, so it strayed into movies with two box office flops, “Akeelah and the Bee” and “Arctic Tale.”
 As Starbucks discovered at great expense, impulsively buying a CD with a latte is a far different consumer activity than going to a movie because a coffee shop hypes it.
 Instead of defining itself as a lifestyle, Starbucks should have expanded on its success as a “third place” — a regular destination beyond school/work and home.

 (Of course, Hollywood is a brutal place to venture for practically any corporation.
 Coca-Cola and Matsushita both plunged into the movie business headfirst only to leap out screaming when they found it full of piranhas and leeches.
 The one outsider who excelled in Hollywood was, um, Steve Jobs with his Pixar acquisition.)